Quantum differential systems and some applications to mirror symmetry: A mirror partner of the Hirzebruch surface via quantum differential systems and its classical limit

-In order to get a quantum differential system, we are still looking for a $\nabla$-flat ``metric'' $S$, see definition \ref{def:SDQ}.
-We first define flat bases with respect to the flat residual connection at $\theta =0$\footnote{Strictly speaking, this flat connection is first defined as the restriction of $\nabla$ at $\tau =0$ and by triviality is shifted at $\theta =0$.}: indeed, the flat metric we are looking for should be constant, and therefore easier to describe, in such bases.\\
+In order to get a quantum differential system, we are still looking for a $\nabla$-flat bilinear form $S$, the {\em metric}.
+We first define flat bases with respect to the flat residual connection $\bigtriangledown$: indeed, the bilinear we are looking for should be constant in such bases, and therefore easier to describe.
+It turns out that these flat bases depend on some choices.
+A key point is that these choices will be set by the metric.
+More precisely, using equation (\ref{eq:MatTriangledown}), we get a $\triangledown$-flat basis from $\omega$ {\em via} a multivalued base change, whose matrix is